Current Architectural Styles in Florida

 #4.
 Key West

-With the diverse heritage of Key West and the challenging demands of the environment, it’s no wonder the Key West architectural style has a wide range as well.
+With Key West’s diverse heritage and the environment’s challenging demands, it’s no wonder the Key West architectural style is also wide-ranging.

 Characteristics of the Key West home include: